-Despite Garoppolo's record as a starting quarterback and regular-season stats, most in the national media see him as the 49ers' weak link heading into their Super Bowl LIV matchup against the Chiefs.
+Despite Garoppolo's record as a starting quarterback and regular-season stats, most in the national media see him as the 49ers' weak link heading into their Super Bowl LIV matchup against the Kansas City Chiefs.

 Then there's Skip Bayless, who took the Jimmy G bashing five levels too far.

-"If Tom Brady were the quarterback of the 49ers going into this Super Bowl, they would be a five-point favorite instead of a one and a half point underdog," Bayless said on FS1's Undisputed on Monday.
+"If Tom Brady were the quarterback of the 49ers going into this Super Bowl, they would be a five-point favorite instead of a one-and-a-half point underdog," Bayless said on FS1's "Undisputed" on Monday.
 "You know it and I know it because what is the X-factor we are about to talk about for the next two weeks?
 What is the potential Achilles heel for the 49ers?
 Who is the guy that Kyle Shanahan will do his darndest to keep the ball out of his hands?
-It's Jimmy Garoppolo."

 Yes, the 49ers are 1.5-point underdogs.
 But that's because of the Chiefs' high-powered offense.
 Garoppolo is 19-5 as a starter with San Francisco.
 He's thrown 44 touchdown passes in his career and has been intercepted just 21 times.